 Ticket info: Adult 9€, Child under 15y/student 7€

-Viru Hotel KGB Museum in Tallinn Estonia
+Viru Hotel KGB Museum

 Located on 23-rd floor of Viru (Sokos) Hotel, this exciting museum tell the story of once so highly feared Soviet secret service KGB.
 Viru hotel has a long history and during Soviet Era was accommodating foreign travelers. so of course KGB had interest in being present there as well.
 The visit is guided and you will learn about the history of KGB activity in Estonia, the way they had spied on visitors and other exciting intelligence stories.